 Helping someone overcome an addiction can be one of the most challenging moments in your life.
 You may not know how to help an addict that refuses treatment.
 Furthermore, all of your attempts to help them join a family therapy program in Northern IL have been in vain.

 However, there is hope.
-With the help of family, friends, and a treatment specialist, you may be able to encourage a loved one or friend to get treatment although they do not initially want to.
-Below are some strategies that may increase your chances of success.
+With the help of family, friends, and a treatment specialist, you may be able to encourage a loved one or friend to get treatment, although they do not initially want to.
+Here at Northern Illinois Recovery Center, we can help individuals and families learn strategies that may increase the chances of successfully getting someone in need into an addiction treatment program.

 An intervention needs to be staged.
 You need to know what, where, when, and how it is going to happen.
-You also need to know what you are going to say, prepare for the responses, and prepare any reactions.
+You also need to know what you will say, prepare for the responses, and prepare any reactions.
 Your best option is to enlist the help of a treatment specialist or other addiction professional if possible.
 They can guide you through the process of intervention.

 Addicts are already surrounded by negativity – much of which they have created on their own.
 While it is understandable to become angry, projecting your anger, depression, or negative emotions at the addicted person will not help them.
 Furthermore, it is likely to drive them away.